The Fastest NEXUS Appointment in the West

 she also asked if I participated in a list of nefarious activities (crimes, smoking marijuana, etc.; she said it didn't count if you briefly experimented with marijuana as a teen)

-she took my fingerprints (my fingers are too long to fit within the black outline; that's okay)
+she took my fingerprints (my fingers were too long to fit within the black outline; that's okay)

 she took my digital photograph (I think she also captured my iris?)